 The root of self-respect is follow-though and the root of follow-through is discipline.

 Once you prove to yourself that you can keep this promise, you will start to respect not only yourself but the process of it all and the progress that you’re making along the way.
 Keep progressing and soon, you will become more protective of that progress than you are of scratching the mosquito bite of your triggers.
 This is where real discipline starts to organically set in (as opposed to feeling deprived every time you try to have this kind of discipline that can only come from the progress of promises kept).

 True discipline is: 1) Wanting to do the complete opposite of what you know you have to do.
-2) Understanding exactly why you want to do it.
-3) Making a strong and unwavering decision to do what you know you have to do.
+2) Understanding exactly what’s making you want to do it.
+3) Having the discipline to do what you know you have to do.
 Why?
 Because you don’t need the alternative (you understand that your insecurities want it).
 What you need is the self-respect that true discipline breeds.

 I used to describe myself as someone who was very disciplined, but I wasn’t.
 I never took the time to understand why I felt such a pull toward unavailable people, toxic relationships, fake friends, and bad habits.